tum-fml/vda5050_connector/README.md

 git clone https://github.com/ipa320/vda5050_msgs.git
 ```
 **Note**
 Currently, we did not send a merge request to the vda5050_msgs repository and some additional msgs are part of our repository.
-In order to use our msgs, do the following:
+In order to use our msgs, do the following after cloning the vda5050_msgs repository:
+* copy the .msg files found in /msg from VDA-5050-Connector (this repo) into the msg files of the vda5050_msgs
+* replace the CmakeLists.txt in the vda5050_msgs repository with the one within the /msg/CmakeLists of the VDA-5050-Connector.

 Build and source the workspace:
 ```console